 With groups it is important that you know the group relationship that must exist for reliefs to be available.
 Where a question involves a group you can expect to spend more time than normal planning your answer.
-However, working through the examples in this article will prepare you for anything that could be set in the examination.
+However, working through the examples in this article will prepare you for anything that could be set in the exam.
+Written by a member of the Paper F6 examining team